mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zoom-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Zoom account**: To connect to your Zoom meetings data, you need an account which supports cloud recordings.
+- **Zoom account**: To connect to your Zoom meetings data, you must have a paid Zoom plan (such as Pro, Business, or Enterprise) with cloud recording enabled.
 - **Create a Zoom marketplace app for the Microsoft Graph connector**: By creating a Zoom marketplace app, you can allow and control the access by the Graph connector to your Zoom meetings data.

 ### Create Zoom marketplace app